iamdominic2/The-Haunted-House/README.md

 Mobile touch controls are also supported! <br>

 ## Updates
-1.01 Made you take more damage
+1.01 Made you take more damage<BR>
-1.02 Changed the music
+1.02 Changed the music<BR>
-1.03 Zombies!
+1.03 Zombies!<BR>
 1.04 Mobile controls, left joystick is sidestep, the right joystick is moving around and turning.
-Pressing any key hides them.
+Pressing any key hides them.<BR>
-1.05 You can restart by clicking the game over screen, or pressing R, when you run out of health.
+1.05 You can restart by clicking the game over screen, or pressing R, when you run out of health.<BR>
 1.06 New textured walls